 You can find up to date ticket prices on their website here.

 One of the best ways we have found to get discounts to many zoos in the East of England is to buy an annual pass for one zoo.
 A benefit of an annual pass for any zoo signed up to the BIAZA scheme is 50% of the ticket price at all the other zoos.
 For a full list of the zoos signed up to the scheme and reviews of all the East Anglia zoos you should check out this post.
 The post also includes a full comparison of entry costs and prices of the annual passes.

-The 11 zoos signed up to the sceme are:
+The zoos and attractions signed up to the scheme are:

 - Africa Alive!